Aetherinox/csf-firewall/docs/docs/usage/blocklists.md

     ---

-    Improve firewall efficiency in CSF by enabling IPSET integration to manage large blocklists.
+    Enabling **IPSETs** on large blocklists will improve efficiency in CSF.
+IPSET integration will take over management of loading large blocklists.

     This chapter covers installing the IPSET package and configuring CSF to use it for handling blocklists.